Chairman of the board,

 Thomas E. Herrich was a member of the Technical Committee for Marketing/Sponsoring of the German Football League (DFL) between 2007 and 2010 and was appointed to the newly installed Marketing/Sponsoring Committee position of the DFL in 2017, being reappointed in 2019.
 In addition to this, Herrlich has been an assessor for the DFL in the highest DFB sports court, the DFB Federal Court, since 2019.
 He is also a permanent assessor for the DFB Federal Court in doping and betting matters.
 In January 2014, Thomas E. Herrich was elected president of the marketing team at Hertha BSC.

 Executive board member,

-responsible for communications, branding, digital transformation and CSR
+responsible for branding, digital transformation, CSR and internationalisation.

 Born in 1974, married with two children (a daughter and a son).

 Paul Keuter came to Hertha BSC in January 2016, after a three-year stint at Twitter Inc. where he was the Global Sports Chair, as well as the head of sports for Germany, Austria, and Switzerland.
 In this role he was also responsible for the social media platform’s sports strategy.
 As a television producer for ITV Studios, Keuter was a representative at the 2006 World Cup opening celebration at the Brandenburg Gate, which was also the site of the world’s largest fan zone.
 His résumé also includes the successful development of several projects in the television industry as an editor and producer and Keuter was also the director of marketing and business operations at a TV production company.

 Keuter also served as an advisor to former Hertha captain and now sporting director, Arne Friedrich, during his time in Major League Soccer.
 Over that same period, he also became a member of the German American Chamber of Commerce in Chicago.